sander-wood/deepchoir/dataset.md

 After removing a few scores that cannot be properly chordified, we ended up with a total of 366 chorales for training (90\%) and validation (10\%).

-You can find this chordified version of JSB Chorales dataset in the `dataset` folder.
+You can find this chordified version of JSB Chorales dataset in [DeepChoir](https://github.com/sander-wood/deepchoir)

 <br>
 <center><img src="figs/070-1.png" alt="p1" style="zoom:50%"><img src="figs/070-2.png" alt="p2" style="zoom:50%"></center>